 Passenger Transportation Services

 Suspension of flights to Middle East

-Issues about dispute in the Middle East have triggered worldwide airline companies to suspend flights to the area, though some are resuming the routes as a ceasefire agreement between Israel and Hamas was announced.
-Below are a few of the airline companies that have suspended services to and from the region: AEGEAN AIRLINES The Greek airline company in August cancelled flights to and from Beirut till March 29.
-AIR ALGERIE The Algerian airline has suspended flights to and from Lebanon up until more notice, it said on Aug.
-1. AIRBALTIC Latvia's airBaltic has actually cancelled flights to and from Tel...
+Concerns about conflict in the Middle East have prompted worldwide airlines to suspend flights to the area or to avoid afflicted airspace.
+Below are some of the airlines that have actually suspended services to and from the area: AEGEAN AIRLINES The Greek airline in August cancelled flights to and from Beirut until March 29.
+AIR ALGERIE The Algerian airline has suspended flights to and from Lebanon until further notice, it stated on Aug.
+1. AIR ARABIA The United Arab Emirates carrier will resume flights to Beirut on Jan.
+9. AIRBALTIC Latvia's airBaltic has cancelled flights to and from Tel ....

+Passenger Transportation Services